ohuelab/MEGADOCK-on-Colab/README.md

 ## License
 [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc/4.0/)
 MEGADOCK and MEGADOCK-on-Colab are licensed by CC BY-NC 4.0.
-These software and derivatives are NOT allowed for any commercial use without formal prior authorization by Tokyo Institute of Technology.
+These software and derivatives are NOT allowed for any commercial use without formal prior authorization.
 Please contact us about commercial use.
-If you are considering commercial use, please contact us as there are different charged use options licensed by Tokyo Institute of Technology.
+If you are considering commercial use, please contact us as there are differently charged use options licensed by [Ahead Biocomputing, Co.
+Ltd.](https://ahead-biocomputing.co.jp/en/), a private company as a Tokyo Tech Venture.